-On September 28, 2021, a second diamond drilling program was initiated and still underway in the fourth quarter of the year.
-The program plan of up to 2,000 metres is mainly focused on follow-up drilling to better define the high-grade Alvaro target, but also includes several initial holes to test the Itayuru target, located approximately ten kilometres southwest of Alvaro, for the first time.
+On September 28, 2021, a second diamond drilling program was initiated and was still underway in the fourth quarter of the year.
+The program plan of up to 2,000 metres was mainly focused on follow-up drilling to better define the high-grade Alvaro target, but also included several initial holes to test the Itayuru target, located approximately ten kilometres southwest of Alvaro.

 The drill program started with shallow drilling of up to 1,000 metres in 50 holes, in compliance with the Company's prospecting permit.
 Granting of the full exploration permit enabled the program to transition to include deeper holes.
 Drilling finished in the first quarter of 2022, included 46 drill holes totaling 1791.80 metres testing the Alvaro and Itayuru prospects.
-Samples have been dispatched to the laboratory but complete assays are not expected until late April.
+Results were released in May 2022 and returned several discrete intercepts of high-grade gold.
+However, continuity of mineralization could not be established and management feels that it is unlikely that a resource will be delineated in a timely fashion.
+Golden Arrow has therefore elected to drop its option for the project in order to focus efforts elsewhere.